 A Time of Transition

-Much of this season’s garden focus is on nourishing the garden’s foundation, the soil.
+Much of my fall gardening tips focus on nourishing the garden’s foundation, the soil.
 Depending on what and where you grow, certain varieties could be exhausting your soil of nutrients.
 Fall is a great time to let lifeless soil rest while feeding it to regain a balanced soil web.
 This practice can be viewed as giving thanks for spring and summer leaf growth, blossoming, fruiting and harvesting.

 Our usual fall garden preparation consists of turning compost and harvesting some to feed the soil before spreading gathered fallen leaves to serve as garden mulch.
 We also gather seeds and trim away all dead plants, which then get added to the compost.